chauhannaveen083/TIC-TAC-TOE-Game/README.md

-# TIC-TAC-TOE-Game
+# TIC-TAC-TOE-AI based Game
-A quick and fun 2 player game implemented in c++.
+A quick and fun 2 player game implemented using Object Oriented Programming conceps and MINMAX alogoritham.